Quick Reference

 - copy of a code repository that lives in the development environment, instead of hosted on GitHub

-Glossary Term Entry Location: Tools & Techniques - clone
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - clone

 cognitive dimensions of API usability